taugroup/Smartfarm_Demo/README.md

 ## Features

-- Real-time tracking and monitoring of livestock in a farm
+- Real-time tracking and monitoring of livestock on a farm
-- Display of individual animal information, including quantity, timestamp, humidity, temperature, and total CO2 emission
+- Display of individual animal information, including other sensors deployed.
 - Unique color assignment for each animal for easy identification

 ## Technologies Used